anyone2/IndigoPlugin-Voice-Monkey/README.md

 ## Triggering a Alexa Routine

-( Describe how a monkey would be create to do this )
+( Describe how a monkey would be created to do this )

 ## Ask a Prompted Yes/No Question (Pro feature)

-( Describe how a monkey would be create to do this )
+( Describe how a monkey would be created to do this )

-Get the basic features working before you attempt this, this process involves multiple steps and it is important to know, that Text-To-Speech works at a minimum.
+Get the basic features working before you attempt to set this up.
+This process involves multiple steps and it is important to know, that Text-To-Speech at a minimum is working.

-This abiliity also requires that you enable the Indigo Alexa Plugin.
+This feature requires that you enable the Indigo Alexa Plugin.

 - Decide which device you have created will ask the question.
 Simple enough.
 - Within the Indigo Alexa Plugin